 Mr. Manafort was also charged in District of Colombia with various crimes related to his work as an agent for a foreign government.
 Mr. Manafort agreed to plead guilty to some of the counts in D.C., while others will be dismissed.
-The purpose of this blog post is to analyze the plea agreement in D.C. as it pertains to the D.C. charges, but also to the crimes he has been convicted of in Virginia.
+The purpose of this blog post is to analyze the plea agreement in D.C. as it pertains to the D.C. charges.
+It’s also to analyze the crimes he has been convicted of in Virginia.

 The Federal Sentencing Guidelines were put in place over thirty years ago.
-Their goal is two-fold – first, to make sure that all defendants are sentenced similarly, based on their conduct and criminal history; and, second, to sentence defendants based on what they did, rather than what they are actually charged or convicted of.
+Their goal is two-fold.
+First, to make sure that all defendants are sentenced similarly, based on their conduct and criminal history.
+Second, to sentence defendants based on what they did, rather than what they are actually charged or convicted of.
 Basically, the guidelines are concerned with the actual criminal conduct, not what a person is able to plea-bargain down to.

 Mr. Manafort was charged in D.C. with seven counts.
 The counts ranged from various conspiracy allegations to offering false statements and obstructing justice.
 The seven counts carried a total statutory maximum penalty of sixty-five years.
 The United States allowed Mr. Manafort to plead guilty to just two conspiracy counts that carry a statutory maximum penalty of 0-5 years, each.